-As a reward for enduring many weeks of my Lisbon travel posts, I am pleased to present to you a " travel guide " which contains all the info, tips and tricks that made our visit to Lisbon one of my most enjoyable travel destinations this year!
+In return for enduring many weeks of my Lisbon travel posts, I am pleased to present you with a " Lisbon travel guide " containing all the information, tips and tricks to enable you to plan your own trip to this amazing travel destination.

 Located right across from our hotel, this expansive park (central Lisbon's largest) is famous for its leafy gardens, exotic greenhouses (known as the Estufa Fria and the Estufa Quente) and sweeping views of the city.
 As a calm oasis in the bustling city center , I found the park to be particularly useful while I waited for various sightseeing tours to begin (most of the major bus tours have ticketing offices located at this park).